 The Syracuse Shakespeare Festival is now accepting applications for its 2021 theatre program for students in 5th through 12th grades, KIDS, (Kids Doing Shakespeare).
 Set for July 12th through 16th, 10 am to 3 pm, rookies and returning students will be taught together in Thornden Park’s Carriage House in cooperation with the Syracuse Parks, Recreation and Youth Programs Dept. and funding from B&C Storage and the Syracuse Teachers Association.
 This exciting programming mix of speaking skills, stage techniques, costume design, set painting, Renaissance music & dance and English country dancing usually sells out quickly so don't delay.
 All students will perform some part of the chosen scene as a culminating activity on the last Friday of our intensive (but fun) theatre week.
-The scene will be selected from our 2020 Shakespeare-In-The-Park main stage show, Much Ado About Nothing, Aug.
-7th-16th, 2020 in Thornden Park's beautiful Amphitheatre.
+The scene will be selected from our 2020 Shakespeare-In-The-Park main stage show, The Comedy of Errors, Aug.
+6th-15th, 2021 in Thornden Park's beautiful Amphitheatre.

 We are aiming for a class size of 12 students in order to accomodate social distancing needs.